 Similar patterns of human rights violations and patronage are seen among senior civilian officials in the Kabila government.
 Shadary is on the EU sanctions list for ordering the violent repression of demonstrations when he oversaw the security and internal affairs dockets.
 The governors of Kasai Central and Haut Katanga and Vice Prime Minister Gideon Mutanga are under EU sanctions for planning, directing, or committing human rights violations.

-For now, Kabila seems to have contained any challenge to his anointed successor by tightening his grip on the state machinery.
+Kabila seems intent on maximizing the levers to the levers to power that he can wield out of office by tightening his grip on the state machinery.
 He secured the newly created position of party president, giving him significant influence over the government’s decision-making under a PPRD administration.
 He also placed three staunch allies in the nine-member Constitutional Court to replace justices that had retired.
 The 27-judge Supreme Court is similarly packed with loyalists.
 During the July reshuffle, the PPRD-dominated parliament passed a law granting Kabila immunity from prosecution, a state house, a diplomatic passport, bodyguards for life, and 50 percent of his presidential salary.

 Beyond the Elections